Understand one thing about Amazon SEO:

-Here’s one way this title could be reworked:
+Here’s one way the bad title above could be optimized:

 2. Key Feature Bullets

-We suggest using 1 key phrase per bullet and another 2 or 3 individual keywords if there is room.
-Also, if doing so doesn’t make the copy sound stupid.
+We suggest using 1 key phrase per featured bullet and another few Amazon keywords if there is room.
+Also, only do it if it doesn’t make the copy sound stupid.

 3. Product Description

-Don’t neglect optimizing the Seller Central back-end of the product listing.
-Search optimization plays a big role with Amazon FBA keywords .
-You have the opportunity to provide extra information that can rank your listings organically.
+You can optimize the search terms for product listings.
+Search optimization plays a big role with Amazon keywords because you have the opportunity to provide extra information that can rank your listings organically.

 The best part?

 You gain the opportunity to be discovered by thousands of more buyers.